 We basically have our whole lives on our phones — from photos to banking information — which is exactly why we've become so dependent on them.
 Not only are our phones clogged with apps, videos, and other data, but our brains are also clogged from processing all the information we're getting from the screen all day.

-If you're tired of being held prisoner by a shiny inanimate object and want to get rid of the meaningless digital clutter that's pulling you away from real life, our minimalist gurus Pastaveia and Sean St. John of Eco-Conscious Minimalists can help.
+If you're tired of being held prisoner by a shiny inanimate object and want to get rid of the meaningless digital clutter that's pulling you away from real life, our sustainable lifestyle gurus Pastaveia and Sean St. John of Eco-Conscious Lifestyle can help.
 The couple is back for week three of our spring cleaning series to help us clear out our phones so we can finally clear our minds.

 1. Ax Your Apps

 Facebook, Pinterest, Words With Friends.
 All fun apps, but extreme time zappers.
 You tell yourself you're only going on for 10 minutes, but the next thing you know the whole day has slipped by.

 "Our phones are an easy distraction from whatever we're doing or whatever we're avoiding," Sean says.

 With the slew of apps we tend to have on our devices, our eyes can be glued to the screen for hours, ignoring our work, responsibilities, and sadly, our loved ones.
 It's time to break out the virtual trash can.